Nylia-in-C/2023-01_Team8/README.md

     i)      Classroom Name:     The room code. (e.g. 5-261)
     ii)     Room Capacity:      The number of seats in the room
     iii)    Room Type:          Lecture hall or Laboratory room

-Once this data has been entered for the room, click the 'Add' button to add the room to the list of available classrooms.
+    iv)     Once this data has been entered for the room, click the 'Add' button to add the room to the list of available classrooms.

 b) To delete a room, select the room to be deleted from the dropdown menu, and then click the 'Remove' button to complete the process.